arnavgautam/TreeHacks2015/HOLs/HOL-WebAppGalleryAzureWebSites/HOL.md

 	_Configuring the database settings_

 1. In the **Create a Server** page, configure your database server login username and password.
-Make sure the **Allow Windows Azure services to access the server** option is marked and the password matches the security requirements.
+Make sure the **Allow Microsoft Azure services to access the server** option is marked and the password matches the security requirements.

 	![Configuring the database administrator account](images/database-admin.png?raw=true "Configuring the database administrator account")